tmychow/tmychow.github.io/_posts/2020-07-10-a-primer-on-economic-growth-part-I.md

 $$ g_Y^* = \frac{3}{2} \bar{z} \bar{\ell} \bar{L} $$

 > Wait a second.
-Tou've assumed that labour never changes!
+You've assumed that labour never changes!

 This is an incredibly stylised model - but the insights remain useful, because it allows for a steady growth path while being consistent with the empirical evidence of the conditional convergence that both models predict [^8].